University of Manchester - Logo

 • Governance and Public Policy (Standard Route) >

-Each pathway has been designed for those who want to combine strong transferable skills with focused expertise in their chosen specialism.
+Each pathway has been designed to combine strong transferable skills with focused expertise in your chosen specialism.

 Compulsory Units